Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Abstract

 \section{Abstract}

-We investigate the controllability of an infinite-dimensional quantum system by modifying the boundary conditions instead of applying external fields.
-We analyse the existence of solutions of the Schrödinger equation for a time-dependent Hamiltonian with time-dependent domain, but constant form domain.
-A stability theorem for such systems, which improves known results, is proven.
-We study magnetic systems on Quantum Circuits, a higher-dimensional generalisation of Quantum Graphs whose edges are allowed to be manifolds of arbitrary dimension.
-We consider a particular class of boundary conditions (quasi-$\delta$ boundary conditions) compatible with the graph structure.
-By applying the stability theorem, we prove that these systems are approximately controllable.
-Smooth control functions are allowed in this framework.
+We investigate the controllability of an infinite-dimensional quantum system: a quantum particle confined on a Thick Quantum Graph, a generalisation of Quantum Graphs whose edges are allowed to be manifolds of arbitrary dimension with quasi-$\delta$ boundary conditions.
+This is a particular class of self-adjoint boundary conditions compatible with the graph structure.
+We prove that global approximate controllability can be achieved using two physically distinct protocols: either using the boundary conditions as controls, or using time-dependent magnetic fields.
+Both cases have time-dependent domains for the Hamiltonians.